DavidVentura/blog/blog/raw/kube-proxy-without-k8s/POST.md

 }
 ```

-crux of the ebpf impl, svc being Option is because the trace of `tcp_set_state` happens _before_ a source port is assigned!
+crux of the ebpf impl, svc being Option is because the trace of `inet_sock_set_state` happens _before_ a source port is assigned!

 ```c
 /* Socket identity is still unknown (sport may be zero).